dragomano/SimpleSEF/readme.md

 ###### Features:

-- Makes no core code changes to SMF **AT ALL**
+- Makes no core code changes to SMF **AT ALL**.
-- Works with Apache (mod_rewrite required) or IIS7 (Microsoft URL Rewrite module required + web.config files in your directory)
+- Works with Apache (mod_rewrite required) or IIS7 (Microsoft URL Rewrite module required + web.config files in your directory).
-- Custom action handling for other mods
+- Custom action handling for other mods.
 - Action ignoring- Prevent urls with certain actions from being rewritten.
 - Action aliasing- change 'register' to 'signup' for example.
-- Very low overhead to each page load- Average database query count per page load- 2 (with caching enabled, 3 without)
+- Very low overhead to each page load- Average database query count per page load- 2 (with caching enabled, 3 without).
-- 'Simple' mode, puts just the words 'board', 'topic' or 'user' into the url, instead of content filled urls
 - Removes user specified words and characters from board and topic and usernames (thinks like ! $ &, etc, and short words, like 'the', 'at', 'and', etc.  These are customizable in the admin panel.
-- Smart- when you add mods with new actions to your board, SimpleSEF readily recognizes the new ones and accounts for them without any interaction from you
+- Smart- when you add mods with new actions to your board, SimpleSEF readily recognizes the new ones and accounts for them without any interaction from you.
-- Specify the 'space' character in the URL (ie: general_discussion, general-discussion, general.discussion, etc)
+- Specify the 'space' character in the URL (ie: general_discussion, general-discussion, general.discussion, etc).
 - UTF-8 compatible, changes non-ASCII characters to their closes US-ASCII equivilant.

 Post-Install Notes: